dustinpfister/hexo_sitesource/source/about/index.md

 ## Sponsored content

 I get the occasional e-mail requesting that I place content written by someone else on this site in exchange for exposure, or site promotion of some kind.
 Here at dustinpfister.github.io it should be obvious that I am promoting a personal brand, so all content should be written by me.
-If I do ever post sponsored content on this site it will have to be written by me, and also I will need to be payed as it is a service to do so.
+So if I do ever post sponsored content on this site it will have to be written by me, and also I will need to be payed as it is a service to do so.

 ## E-mails asking for help on something